yarisvt/tyk-docs/tyk-docs/content/tyk-stack/tyk-manager/open-policy-agent.md

 url: "/tyk-dashboard/open-policy-agent"
 ---

-Tyk Dashboard permission system can be extended by writing custom rules using Open Policy Agent (OPA).
-The rule engine works on top of Dashboard API, which means you can control not only access rules, but also behaviour of all Dashboard APIs (except public developer portal).
+The Tyk Dashboard permission system can be extended by writing custom rules using an Open Policy Agent (OPA).
+The rule engine works on top of your Dashboard API, which means you can control not only access rules, but also behaviour of all Dashboard APIs (except your public developer portal).

 To give you some inspiration here are some ideas of the rules you can implement now: